fastdatascience/evaluate_insolvency/README.md

 See [train_mark_scheme.csv](train_mark_scheme.csv) and [test_mark_scheme.csv](test_mark_scheme.csv).

+For the training data, there is also [train_cases_gold_standard.csv](train_cases_gold_standard.csv) and [train_statute_gold_standard.csv](train_statute_gold_standard.csv) which define the desired cases and statutes that the bot should refer to for the training questions.
+These were used to refine the triage that is part of the prompt engineering, but we have not run a separate validation of the case and statute triage for the test set.

 ## Running the evaluation scripts

 To run the models and evaluation, you need to run all these scripts in sequence: